 Round 6: Trig and Complex Numbers

-For access to recent CSAML questions, please click here.
+For recent Connecticut State Math Meet questions, please see here.